+Change error to “TRANSACTION_PROCESSING_IS_INCOMPLETE”

 R03 – Address email comments:

 Change 1:

 Editorial.
 The description part of <transactionMgmt> and <transaction> is referring to TS-0001, but wrong clause number.
 Those should be 9.6.47 and 9.6.48 respectively.
 I checked all the attributes for both resources, those look good.
 But the procedure part is not completed yet.
 You have notes to add receiver steps.
 You may have been working on the revision already.